ngie-eign/freebsd-openssl3-broken-dlopen/README.md

 - OpenSSL 3.0+ built with the FIPS provider.
 - bmake OR cmake.
 - Bourne shell compatible OS.
+- timeout program or coreutils (available with Homebrew on MacOS)

 # Building/running the reproducer